top of page

 THE PARLOUR ESSAYS

-The Parlour Essays are short observational pieces on colour, interiors and their place in history and society.
+The Parlour Essays are observational pieces on colour, interiors and their place in history and society.
 They examine the choices of material, function, or ornament that shaped domestic life.

 The focus is on the ordinary as much as the grand, on details that reveal larger patterns.
 Read together, they offer a view of design as part of society.